jupyter/jupyter_client/docs/kernel_providers.rst

   Its state includes a namespace and an execution counter.

 Kernel type
-  Allows starting multiple, initially similar kernel instances.
-The kernel type entails the combination of software to run the kernel, and the context in which it starts.
+  The software to run a kernel instance, along with the context in which a kernel starts.
+One kernel type allows starting multiple, initially similar kernel instances.
 For instance, one kernel type may be associated with one conda environment containing ``ipykernel``.
 The same kernel software in another environment would be a different kernel type.
 Another software package for a kernel, such as ``IRkernel``, would also be a different kernel type.